For information on conference Presenters, Workshops, Agenda, Bios, and more, visit our Conference Website

 RTSC provides ongoing support to SESPs in a variety of ways including: monthly webinars, Developmental Childhood Trauma and Learning workshops, on-going phone support, our monthly Consider This newsletter, networking meetings, an annual conference, and more.
 RTSC extends these supports and resources to Foster, Adoptive and Kinship caregivers and the many other professional partners including educators, clinicians, child welfare workers, and others.

 Making a Difference is RTSC’s annual statewide conference that presents a range of topics related to the education and support of these students.
-Approximately 200 individuals registered for the 2017conference.
+The theme this year is Navigating the Special Education Process with a Trauma Lens .
 Since SESPs generally work alone, this conference provides a unique opportunity for attendees to learn and network with each other, child welfare professionals, and RTSC staff.
 It also provides an opportunity for us to acknowledge and show appreciation for the support they provide.
-The 2018 conference will be held on Tuesday, November 27th at the Best Western Royal Plaza Hotel, Marlborough.
+For the safety and protection of attendees and staff, the 2020 conference will be hosted on a virtual platform on Tuesday, November 17th 8:00am-4:00pm.

 For more information about the Special Education Surrogate Parent program visit our website at www.fcsn.org/rtsc.